-We thank Stephani L. Clark-Barkalow, Tracy A. Diver, Austin L. Fitzgerald, Rachel E. Grey, Jennifer L. Kennedy, Eric A. Mitchusson, and Timothy E. Mitchusson (American Southwest Ichthyological Researchers, L.L.C.; Museum of Southwestern Biology-UNM) for their assistance with all aspects of the fieldwork portion of this project.
+We thank Richard C. Keller, Eric A. Mitchusson, Timothy E. Mitchusson, and Rosalee A. Reese (American Southwest Ichthyological Researchers, L.L.C.; Museum of Southwestern Biology-UNM) for their assistance with all aspects of the fieldwork portion of this project.
 Gary C. White (Colorado State University) graciously assisted with the mixture-model statistical analyses.
 Numerous people from a variety of entities also collaborated to make this project possible.
 The Middle Rio Grande Conservancy District (MRGCD), through the assistance of Ray Gomez, provided access to sampling locations within their irrigation canals.
-David J. Gensler (MRGCD) was instrumental in providing corrected discharge data for all canal-monitoring sites.
+David J. Gensler (MRGCD) has been instrumental in providing historical corrected discharge data for all canal-monitoring sites.
 The Honorable E. Paul Torres, Governor of the Pueblo of Isleta, allowed access to this sovereign nation so that sampling could be conducted in the river and in two canals.
-Steve Abeita, Frank Jiron, and Cody Walter (Natural Resources Department) also helped coordinate our access onto the Pueblo of Isleta.
+Steve Abeita, Frank Jiron, and Cody Walker (Natural Resources Department) also helped coordinate our access onto the Pueblo of Isleta.
 The U.S. Bureau of Reclamation (USBR), with the assistance of Susan Woods, provided access to our sampling site in the downstream-most portion of the San Acacia Reach.
 Jennifer A. Bachus and Claire M. Roberson (USBR) assisted with all logistical and contract administration aspects of this project.
-Jennifer A. Bachus and Hector F. Garcia (USBR) provided helpful reviews of the draft report.
-The U.S. Fish and Wildlife Service (Permit TE001623-1) authorized any handling or collection of Rio Grande Silvery Minnow as part of this study.
+The U.S. Fish and Wildlife Service (Permit TE001623-1) authorized our handling and collection of Rio Grande Silvery Minnow as part of this study.
 The N.M.
 Department of Game and Fish authorized our collection of all other native and nonnative fishes (Permit 1896).
-The Middle Rio Grande Endangered Species Collaborative Program funded this study and the USBR Area Offices (Albuquerque, New Mexico and Salt Lake City, Utah) administered all funds (under Contract GS-10F-0249X; Order R14PD00153).
+The Middle Rio Grande Endangered Species Collaborative Program funded this study and the USBR Area Offices (Albuquergue, New Mexico and Salt Lake City, Utah) administered all funds under Contract GS-10F-0249X: Order R14PD00153.